Tax Planning in Columbus, GA

 • Use a Company Vehicle —

-Based on your Columbus, GA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+Depending on the nature of your Columbus, GA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
 You can take this deduction using one of two methods:

 • Use the standard mileage rate to deduct 67 cents per mile (applicable for both gas and electric vehicles); or